 Georgia Bohannon, Development Director

 Georgia became the MOSD development director in August 2019.
 Previously, Georgia served as our part-time development associate where she gained a love and passion for MOSD.
-She graduated from Rhodes College in 2017 with her bachelor's degree in religious studies.
-She is currently pursuing her master's in public administration.
+She graduated from Rhodes College in 2017 with her bachelor's degree in religious studies and from Arkansas State University in 2020 with her master's degree in public administration.
 Prior to joining the MOSD team, she gained development experience through working for the Office of Alumni Relations at Rhodes College.
 Georgia loves being part of the MOSD team and values the time that she spends at the school.
 She is always excited to see the ways that the students are empowered to listen, learn, and talk on a daily basis!

 Kathy Christiansen, Administrative Assistant